fortinetdev/terraform-provider-fortios/website/docs/r/fortios_application_list.html.markdown

 * `technology` - Application technology filter.
 * `behavior` - Application behavior filter.
 * `popularity` - Application popularity filter (1 - 5, from least to most popular).
+* `exclusion` - ID of excluded applications.
+The structure of `exclusion` block is documented below.
 * `parameters` - Application parameters.
 The structure of `parameters` block is documented below.
 * `action` - Pass or block traffic, or reset connection for traffic from this application.
 * `log` - Enable/disable logging for this application list.